itsyourstruly/apollo/README.md

 ## Overview

-Apollo was made with the intent of using the notch in a way.
 The notch felt it had unused potential, and I saw an opportunity to create a space where I could quickly access tools I use every day.
 I started out trying other apps I found for things like a clipboard manager, or somewhere to drop a file to move it around easier.
 Looking for a way to put these things together into something I didn't need an extra movement for, and the notch looked like a great place to put this.
 It brings apps and other tools to one place in an island.

 ## Requirements: